Receive Our Newsletter

 As many of Gaza’s libraries were destroyed, he began a campaign in 2014 to collect donations of English-language books.

-In 2019-2020, Mosab became a visiting poet and scholar at Harvard University, hosted by the Department of Comparative Literature.
-He is also a visiting librarian-in-residence at Houghton Library and a columnist for Arrowsmith Press.
+In 2019-2020, Mosab was a visiting poet and scholar at Harvard University, hosted by the Department of Comparative Literature.
+He was also a visiting librarian-in-residence at Houghton Library and a columnist for Arrowsmith Press.